Margaret Maher: Early life in Ireland

 Margaret was born on February 25, 1841, in Killusty, a townland in a region of County Tipperary, Ireland, known as the Golden Vale of the River Suir.

 Margaret's father, Michael Maher (c.
 1780 – 1868), was a tenant farmer who married Mary Dunn (1798–1866), the daughter of Patrick Dunn and Margaret Lahea.
 Between 1826 and 1848 Margaret's mother gave birth to nine children of whom four survived to adulthood: Mary (1828–1910), Margaret (1841–1924), Michael (1843–1880), and Thomas (1848–1913).

 Michael, Margaret's father, appears to have struggled financially before The Great Famine, moving his family from townland to townland – babies were born in Boolagh, Killavally, and Cappadrummin – on the slopes of Slievenamon or Sliabh na mBan: the Mountain of the Women.
 By 1850, Michael Maher was doing well enough, post-famine, to be able to lease 49 acre in Kiltinan from Robert Cooke, Esq. and sublease a house to someone else.
-Improved circumstances enabled Margaret's family to finance their emigration to America and/or they were was given a monetary incentive when, in 1854, landlord Robert Cooke, Esq. rationalized his holdings.
+Improved circumstances enabled Margaret's family to finance their emigration to America and/or they were given a monetary incentive when, in 1854, landlord Robert Cooke, Esq. rationalized his holdings.

 Margaret and her two brothers, Michael and Thomas, received rudimentary educations (Mary, the eldest, remained illiterate).
 Margaret spent sufficient time in a classroom to allow her to later exchange letters with her two primary American employers, the Boltwood and Dickinson families.